superboySB/UavNetSim/README.md

 </div>

 ### Mobility model
-The mobility model is one of the most important mudules to show the characteristics of UAV network more realistically.
-In this project, **Gauss-Markov 3D mobility model**, **Random Walk 3D mobility model** and **Random Waypoint 3D mobility model** have been implemented.
-Specifically, since it is quite difficult to achieve continuous movement of drone in discrete time simulation, we set a "position_update_interval" to update the positions of drones periodically, that is, it is assumed that the drone moves continuously within this time interval.
-If the time interval "position_update_interval" is smaller, the simulation accuracy will be higher, but the corresponding simulation time will be longer.
-There will be a trade-off.
-Besides, the time interval that drone updates its direction can also be set manually.
-The trajectories of a single drone within 100 second of the simulation under the two mobility models are shown as follows:
+The mobility model is one of the most important mudules to show the characteristics of a UAV network more realistically.
+In this project, **Gauss-Markov 3D mobility model**, **Random Walk 3D mobility model**, and **Random Waypoint 3D mobility model** have been implemented.
+Specifically, since it is quite difficult to achieve continuous movement of drones in discrete time simulation, we set a ```position_update_interval``` to update the positions of drones periodically, that is, it is assumed that the drone moves continuously within this time interval.
+If the time interval ```position_update_interval``` is smaller, the simulation accuracy will be higher, but the corresponding simulation time will be longer.
+Thus, there will be a trade-off.
+Besides, the time interval that the drone updates its direction can also be set manually.
+The trajectories of a single drone within 100 seconds of the simulation under the two mobility models are shown as follows:

 <div align="center">
 <img src="https://github.com/ZihaoZhouSCUT/Simulation-Platform-for-UAV-network/blob/master/img/mobility_model.png" width="800px">